Aadityajoshi151/CipherZ/README.md

 [Watch Demo Video Here](https://www.youtube.com/watch?v=LNh9A8FZpXg)

 ## Your Feedback
-Please use the cipher app and if come across any bug, if you have any feature suggestion, please open an issue in this repository and I will try to resolve it as soon as possible.
+Please use the cipher app and if you come across any bug, if you have any feature suggestion, please open an issue in this repository and I will try to resolve it as soon as possible.
 If you like this project please 🌟 this repository.